WPST-TV: Storer re-enters the picture

 Weeks after the FCC examiner's initial decision, Storer Broadcasting president George B. Storer re-emerged in the channel 10 fight.
 Along with Gerico Investment—owner of ABC-TV affiliate WITV (channel 17)—Storer filed a petition seeking all VHF transmissions in the market, including WTVJ, be converted to UHF.
 Storer also demanded that he be granted the channel 10 license and threatened to suspend WGBS-TV's operations if neither demand was satisfied.
 Storer had prevailed in a lower court ruling against the FCC's ownership limits, enabling him to make the ultimatum.
 WTVJ owner Mitchell Wolfson regarded the threat as brazen "legal shenanigans" and a move of desperation, as WGBS-TV was losing money.
-WGBS-TV was also in danger of losing its NBC affiliation to the Biscayne Television partnership of James M. Cox, John S. Knight, and Niles Trammell, which had recently won a recommendation to be awarded channel 7 license; Trammell, a former NBC executive, announced the network would join their station when it launched.
+WGBS-TV was also in danger of losing its NBC affiliation to the Biscayne Television partnership of James M. Cox, John S. Knight, and Niles Trammell, which had recently won a recommendation to be awarded the channel 7 license; Trammell, a former NBC executive, announced the network would join their station when it launched.
 The FCC rejected this petition in July 1955, prompting Storer and Gerico to file for an injunction with the United States Court of Appeals in Washington forcing the commission into agreeing to a policy of all-VHF or all-UHF transmissions in a given market, referred to as "deintermixture".

 The Storer-Gerico suit was one of two filed against the new stations: the losing applicants for the channel 7 license also appealed after the FCC granted it to the Biscayne Television concern.
 Both were turned down by the appeals court on March 9, 1956, allowing for WCKT to be built on channel 7.
 As expected, WCKT debuted that July as an NBC affiliate, forcing WGBS-TV to operate as an independent with a significantly downscaled lineup moving operations to an existing house on the Biscayne Boulevard site.
 The last of the Storer-Gerico appeals was rejected in court on January 17, 1957, affirming WCKT's license and removing the last impediment for awarding the channel 10 license; Katzentine was regarded by The Miami News as the two "leading contender".
 The January 21, 1957, issue of Broadcasting offered another twist: the FCC was set to award the license at an upcoming February 6 meeting, but Broadcasting reported a decision already had been written favoring Public Service Television/NAL, reversing Herbert Sharfman's WKAT/Katzentine recommendation and surprising an NAL spokesman contacted by the Miami Herald.
 The report came as Oklahoma Sen. A. S. Mike Monroney, part of the Interstate and Foreign Commerce Committee, called on the FCC to defer making a decision on NAL until determining if an airline, eligible for possible government subsidies (NAL was not receiving any at the time), should be allowed to own a television station.
 The commission rejected considering the letter because it was not part of the record in the proceeding and believed that doing so would constitute "legal error".